Wall cratering upon high velocity normal dust impact: Introduction

-As expected, experimental and theoretical studies mainly focused on the low-to-moderate impact speed range, $v_{\mathrm{imp}}\lesssim200$\,m/s, that is the most typical for micrometer dust - wall collisions\,\cite{impactI1,impactI2,impactI3,impactI4}.
-Investigations have also targeted the hyper-velocity range, $v_{\mathrm{imp}}\gtrsim4000$\,m/s, given the possibility for excessive wall damage, since such impacts are characterized by complete dust vaporization, deep crater formation and fast secondary solid ejecta\,\cite{impactI5,impactI6,impactI7}.
-However, the hyper-velocity speed limit is currently deemed as rather unrealistic for tokamak dust.
-On the other hand, no investigation has concentrated on the high velocity range, $200\lesssim{v}_{\mathrm{imp}}[\mathrm{m/s}]\lesssim4000$, that is characterized by strong dust deformations and shallow crater formation\,\cite{impactI8}.
+Experimental and theoretical investigations mainly focused on the low-to-moderate impact speed range, $v_{\mathrm{imp}}\lesssim200$\,m/s, being the most typical for micrometer dust-wall collisions in tokamaks\,\cite{impactI1,impactI2,impactI3,impactI4}.
+Studies also targeted the hyper-velocity range, $v_{\mathrm{imp}}\gtrsim4000$\,m/s, given the possibility for excessive wall damage, since it is characterized by complete dust vaporization, deep crater formation and fast secondary solid ejecta production\,\cite{impactI5,impactI6,impactI7,impactI8,impactI9,impactI0}.
+However, hyper-velocity dust speeds are currently deemed as rather unrealistic in tokamaks.
+On the other hand, no investigation has concentrated on the high velocity range, $200\lesssim{v}_{\mathrm{imp}}[\mathrm{m/s}]\lesssim4000$, that is characterized by strong deformation of dust and shallow crater formation\,\cite{impactII}.
 It has been recently concluded that the high velocity range is attainable for tokamak dust\cite{dustimp4}.
-Thus, high velocity impacts constitute an unexplored source of gross wall erosion and an up-to-now unidentified mechanism of dust destruction.
+Thus, high velocity impacts comprise an unexplored source of wall erosion and an unidentified mechanism of tokamak-born dust destruction.

 The above naturally bring forth the question of whether high velocity tungsten dust impacts on tungsten PFCs (W-on-W) can be harmful for future fusion reactors.
 The first step towards an answer requires the formulation of a reliable damage law that correlates the crater volume with the dust size, impact speed and impact angle.
 In this work, given the lack of computational tools that account for the complex processes that unfold inside the impact site, an experimental study is performed.
 Nearly monodisperse W spherical dust populations are prepared that are accelerated in a controlled manner to high speeds ($500-3200\,$m/s) towards a W plate with a light gas gun shooting system.
 Crater characteristics (diameter, depth) are then obtained by means of a scanning electron microscope, an optical microscope and a mechanical profiler.
 Finally, the large normal impact statistics are exploited for the formulation of reliable scaling laws for the crater characteristics as functions of the impact speed and dust size, which can be ultimately employed for erosion estimates in future reactors.